rordenlab/niimath/README.md

 make wasm
 ```

-Advanced users may want to run `CF=1 OMP=1 make -j` to make a version that uses OpenMP (parallel processing) and the CloudFlare accelerated compression library.
+Advanced users using the `Makefile` may want to run `CF=1 OMP=1 make -j` to make a version that uses OpenMP (parallel processing) and the CloudFlare accelerated compression library.
 You may need to edit the `Makefile` for your compiler name.
 On MacOS, the default C compiler is Clang, which has [poor OpenMP](https://github.com/neurolabusc/simd) support.
-Therefore, MacOS users may want to install the gcc compiler `brew install gcc@9`.
+Therefore, MacOS users may want to install the gcc compiler (for example, `brew install gcc@9`).

 For Windows, using the cmake method described above is highly recommended.
 However, you can also compile the project directly from the command line (here without the `-DHAVE_ZLIB` directive, so gz files will not be supported) :